bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 Since your server is headless, you will not have a desktop interface that you may be used to on your own computer.
 Instead you will connect to your remote server from your terminal through an SSH client and send instructions to your server via the commandline.
 WSL2 provides SSH (OpenSSH) by default.

+To verify installation of OpenSSH, from your local computer commandline:

 ```
-To verify installation of OpenSSH: ssh -V
+ $ ssh -V

 # should return something like
 # "OpenSSH_8.2p1 Ubuntu-4ubuntu0.3, OpenSSL 1.1.1f  31 Mar 2020"